-PARIS – Texas Department of Transportation officials today advised motorists that a summer project to improve guardrails along Interstate Highway 30 in Hopkins and Franklin Counties will begin the week of Sept.
-3.
+PARIS – Texas Department of Transportation officials today advised motorists that a project to upgrade metal beam guard fence on four roadways in Lamar and Red River counties is set to begin Aug.
+21.

-Motorists who travel regularly in this area along I-30 should also remain alert and pay special attention to all signs, barricades and traffic controls, and reduce their speed as they approach and travel through work zones.
+Motorists who travel frequently in these areas are asked to remain alert and pay special attention to all signs, barricades and traffic controls, and to reduce their speed as they approach and travel through work zones.
 They should also avoid distractions such as cell phones, eating, drinking, or car audio or navigation systems.

 The Texas Department of Transportation is responsible for maintaining 80,000 miles of road and for supporting aviation, rail, and public transportation across the state.
 Through collaboration and leadership, we deliver a safe, reliable, and integrated transportation system that enables the movement of people and goods.
 Find out more at TxDOT.gov.
 "Like" us on Facebook and follow us on Twitter.